 Purpose of MRI Sialography

-MRI Sialography is performed to investigate a range of salivary gland and duct disorders.
-Common indications include:
+The MRI Sialography is done to diagnose a broad scope of salivary gland and ductal diseases.

 Obstruction of Salivary Ducts